-In the light of the future potential impacts the Russian geopolitical situation could have on the Group's operations, and in the absence of a contractual agreement for the Group to continue to defer interest repayments on its loans from its shareholders, together with the other factors described above, the Group's management has identified a material uncertainty relating to the Group's ability to maintain working capital liquidity to service the Group's financing arrangements.
+In the light of the future potential impacts the Russian geopolitical situation and the resulting sanctions imposed by and against Russia or the Russian imposed capital controls could have on the Group's and Company's operations, and in the absence of a contractual agreement for the Group and Company to continue to defer interest and capital repayments on its loans from its shareholders, together with the other factors described above, the Group's and Company's Directors have identified a material uncertainty relating to the Group's and Company's ability to maintain working capital liquidity to service the Group's and Company's financing arrangements which may result in the need for additional funding.

-These material uncertainties may cast significant doubt upon the Group's ability to continue as a going concern.
-Notwithstanding these material uncertainties, the Directors have a reasonable expectation that the Group has adequate resources to continue in existence for the foreseeable future and have concluded it is appropriate to adopt the going concern basis of accounting in the preparation of the financial statements.
-The financial statements do not include the adjustments that would result if the Group was unable to continue as a going concern.
+These material uncertainties may cast significant doubt upon the Group's and Company's ability to continue as a going concern.
+Notwithstanding these material uncertainties, the Directors have a reasonable expectation that the Group and Company have adequate resources to continue in existence for a period of at least 12 months form the date of approval of the financial statements and have concluded it is appropriate to adopt the going concern basis of accounting in the preparation of the financial statements.
+The financial statements do not include the adjustments that would result if the Group and Company were unable to continue as a going concern.